deanpcmad/omniauth-discord/README.md

 end
 ```

 You can pass multiple scopes in the same string.
-For example to get a user's
-Discord account info set the scope to `email identify`
+For example, to get a user's Discord account info, you would set the scope to 'email identify'.

 ```ruby